 Missouri Department of Corrections/Handout via Reuters

-A combination photo shows Joseph Paul Franklin, who has been convicted of killing eight people from the late 1970s to 1980 in racially motivated attacks, in booking photos taken in (L-R) 2005, 2007 and 2012.
+A combination photo shows Joseph Paul Franklin, who has been convicted of killing eight people from the late 1970s to 1980 in racially motivated attacks, in booking photos provided by the Missouri Department of Corrections taken in (L-R) 2005, 2007 and 2012.

 A federal judge in Missouri has given a stay of execution Tuesday to white supremacist serial killer Joseph Paul Franklin just hours before his scheduled death.

 U.S. District Judge Nanette Laughrey ruled late Tuesday afternoon in St. Louis that a lawsuit filed by Franklin and 20 other death-row inmates challenging Missouri's execution protocol must first be resolved.